The Bankrate promise

 There are many types of insurance that fall under the P&C insurance umbrella.
 All of these policies include personal property and liability coverage.

 Car insurance covers the damages to your vehicle after an accident.
 If your car is stolen, your insurance will help you pay for a replacement.
 It also covers your liabilities as a driver.
 If you hit another car, your liability insurance will help pay for the other driver’s damage, including vehicle repairs and medical expenses.

 Like home insurance, renters insurance also covers your personal property and liabilities.
 If an electrical fire burns some of your furniture, your insurance policy will help you replace the damaged items with new ones.
 The same goes for liability.
-If you accidentally damage someone’s property and they decided to sue you, the casualty portion of your renters insurance will pay for the cost.
+If you accidentally damage someone’s property and they decide to sue you, the casualty portion of your renters insurance will pay for the cost.
 Unlike condo or home insurance, renters insurance policies do not cover damage to the exterior or interior of the dwelling.

 Landlord insurance covers the building itself.
 If you are a landlord and a windstorm damages the roof of an apartment building you own, you could file an insurance claim to finance the repairs.
 It also covers your liabilities if a tenant gets injured on the property and it’s your fault.

 Power sports insurance

-If you have a boat, ATV, golf cart or snowmobile, this type of policy is essential.
-Power sports insurance policies cover the cost of repairs to your vehicle from damages and liability for the operator.
+If you have a boat, ATV, golf cart or snowmobile, this type of policy can be beneficial.
+Power sports insurance policies cover the cost of repairs to your vehicle from damages, and provide financial liability coverage for the operator.
 For instance, if you accidentally rode your snowmobile through someone’s backyard fence, the casualty portion of your power sports insurance would pay for the repairs.